 Rate Limits and Usage Limits

 There are a few problems with using proxies in this manner.
-For one thing, public proxies tend to have either rate limits or usage limits, typically alongside a bandwidth limit.
+For one thing, public free proxy lists tend to have either rate limits or usage limits, typically alongside a bandwidth limit.

 Some proxies also render your content in an iframe or use interstitial ads on every third or so request, in order to make some money.
 Depending on the automatic system you’re using to harvest data, this can add junk fields or break your script.